coder/terraform-provider-coderd/docs/resources/template.md

 - `auto_start_permitted_days_of_week` (Set of String) (Enterprise) List of days of the week in which autostart is allowed to happen, for all workspaces created from this template.
 Defaults to all days.
 If no days are specified, autostart is not allowed.
 - `auto_stop_requirement` (Attributes) (Enterprise) The auto-stop requirement for all workspaces created from this template. (see [below for nested schema](#nestedatt--auto_stop_requirement))
 - `default_ttl_ms` (Number) The default time-to-live for all workspaces created from this template, in milliseconds.
-- `deprecation_message` (String) If set, the template will be marked as deprecated and users will be blocked from creating new workspaces from it.
+- `deprecation_message` (String) If set, the template will be marked as deprecated with the provided message and users will be blocked from creating new workspaces from it.
 - `description` (String) A description of the template.
 - `display_name` (String) The display name of the template.
 Defaults to the template name.
 - `failure_ttl_ms` (Number) (Enterprise) The max lifetime before Coder stops all resources for failed workspaces created from this template, in milliseconds.